zainabmelh/guide-articles/articles/Miscellaneous/how-to-get-help-when-you-are-stuck/index.md

 ---
-title: "How To Get Help When You Are Stuck"
+title: How To Get Help When You Are Stuck
-parent: "how-to"
 ---
 When you get stuck, remember: Read-Search-Ask.

 1.  **Read** the documentation or error